douglassimonsen/redshift_upload/README.md

 --15) Can't handle emojis/weird characters
 --16) Stop dependence on constants.py file
---17) Optionally specify diststyle, distkey, sortkey
-18) Allow you to specify multiple files if you specify all column types
+--17) Optionally specify diststyle, distkey, sortkey --18) Allow you to specify multiple files if you specify all column types
 19) Properly log things
 --20) split functionality into multiple files
---21) Create a blank aws_creds.json to explain how it should look
-22) Add ability to clean up s3 files
+--21) Create a blank aws_creds.json to explain how it should look --22) Add ability to clean up s3 files
+23) Add requirements.txt